bmrf/tron/README.md

     -v   Verbose.
 Show as much output as possible.
 NOTE: Significantly slower!

     -x   Self-destruct.
 Tron deletes itself after running and leaves logs intact

+Misc flags (must be used alone):

+    -h   Display help text

 \* There is no -UPM flag